Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Introduction

 The methodology proposed in this paper can be more widely applied to evaluations of the heterogeneous impact of an intervention in the presence of an irregular assignment mechanism in social and biomedical sciences.
-The remainder of this paper is organized as follows: in Section \ref{framework} we provide a general overview on causal inference and the applied machine learning frameworks and we introduce our algorithm.
+The remainder of this paper is organized as follows: in Section \ref{framework} we provide a general overview on causal inference and the applied machine learning frameworks, and we introduce our algorithm.
 In Section \ref{simul} we compare the performance of our algorithm with the performance of other methods already established in the literature.
 In Section \ref{application} we depict the usage of our algorithm in an educational scenario to evaluate the heterogeneous causal effects of additional funding to schools.
-Section \ref{conclusion} discusses the results and highlights the further applications of heterogeneous causal effects discovery and targeted policies in education as well as in social and biomedical sciences.}
+Section \ref{conclusion} discusses the results and highlights the further applications of heterogeneous causal effects discovery and targeted policies in education as well as in social and biomedical sciences. { \texttt{R} code for the BCF-IV function can be found at \texttt{https://github.com/fbargaglistoffi/BCF-IV}.}